 Stock Idea: Can PagerDuty cross the chasm from niche to mainstream for outsized investor returns

-In this five part series I provide an overview of my favorite investing theme currently - the cloud platform providers powering digital transformation and analyze what I think are the five best cloud platform stocks in this area.
+In this five part series I provide an overview of my favorite investing theme currently - the cloud platform providers powering digital transformation and analyze what I think are four really good cloud platform stocks in this area.
 I will post my evaluation of each one every few weeks, culminating in my selection of the best of the bunch.
 Follow me on Twitter @OwlWealthy to read my analysis when it's fresh off the press.

 The investment story of PagerDuty (NYSE: PD) is one of accelerating digital transformation, a company that grown up within the software based DevOps movement, and a stock that offers big potential investor gain if the company can cross the chasm from its current niche market into a more mainstream digital operations market.